education-stuff/scraping-again/README.md

 A comprehensive web scraper for extracting SAT practice questions from OnePrep.xyz (Princeton Review Digital SAT practice tests).

+## Codebase Documentation

+For a complete and detailed explanation of every file and script in this project, please see our comprehensive **[Codebase Documentation](./docs/README.md)**.

+---

 ## Overview

 This scraper extracts complete question data including: